 Just south of Cape Town along the Cape Peninsula, Kalk Bay is a picturesque fishing village and offers visitors several antique shops to browse along the main road.
-I've never considered myself a fan of antiques, but this town has converted me.
 You never know what treasures you'll find.

-I like browsing through Quagga because it feels like stepping into the library of someone well-traveled and distinguished, with cases of old books and vintage maps.
+Quagga feels like stepping into the library of someone well-traveled and distinguished.
+Glass cases hold rare books and vintage maps.
 If you are the type to freak out around clutter, I dare you to visit What Not and China Town.
 It's on a side street from Main Road (follow the yellow brick road sign) and is a house full to the brim with what I can only describe as the largest collection of knick knacks I've ever seen.
 Railway House (pictured here) is similarly cluttered and will draw you in for a good while as you browse the aisles, too.

 What catches my eye?
 Vintage postcards.
-At R5 to R30 per card, it's a bargain and a fun thing to search for.
-I find the ones with writing especially fascinating because they sometimes share interesting anecdotes from vacations into "deepest, darkest Africa" long ago.
-For some of the quirkiest souvenirs for your friends and relatives back home, try the shopping in Kalk Bay.
+At R5 to R30 per card, it's a bargain and a fun thing to search for, especially in a destination that took considerable effort to reach at the turn of the century.
+The ones with writing sometimes share interesting anecdotes from vacations into "deepest, darkest Africa" long ago.
+For some of the quirkiest souvenirs for your friends and relatives back home, try the shopping for antiques in Kalk Bay.